asuuhdude/ForeignBot/README.md

 Keep in mind the source code during this time will look chaotic, as updates go along and new features are added the source code will be more and more presentable.

 # Project Plans
-Here's a list of what I have planned for future features, explained in more detail compared to the [todo.md](./todo.md) file.
+Here's a list of what I have planned for future features.
 <br />

 If anything ends with a question mark then it isn't fully decided whether it will be added or not.
 No guarantees!
 <br />
 Order is not important, but anything **bolded** is considered a higher priority.
-However [todo.md](./todo.md) follows a structural heirarchy.

 - Moderation